solitaire286/100DaysOfCode/Day 5/Log-5.md

 - Using the for loop with Python Lists
 - for loops and the range() function

-For Loops with Lists, Range, Conditions and Code Blocks

 ## Notes

 - Loops allow us to execute the same line of code multiple times. [here](https://www.learnpython.org/en/Loops)